Maurice E. Curts: World War II

 In June 1939, Curts was tapped to serve as communications officer on the staff of the new Commander Battle Force, Admiral James O. Richardson.
 When Richardson became Commander in Chief, United States Fleet, Curts accompanied him as fleet communications officer.
 During Fleet Problem XXI in 1940, the fleet tested its communications procedures under simulated war conditions and discovered serious deficiencies in its existing communications plans.
-After the exercise, the fleet continued to communicate under simulated war conditions at Curts' recommendation.
+After the exercise, the fleet continued to communicate under simulated war conditions at Curts's recommendation.
 Richardson declared later: "If the Fleet Problem had resulted in no other advance in naval war readiness and in training, this major step alone would have justified all the money and effort put into the Fleet Problem."

 After Richardson was unexpectedly removed from command in January 1941, Curts hoped to leave the fleet staff and return to sea.
 When Richardson's replacement, Admiral Husband E. Kimmel, summoned Curts to the flagship and asked, "Young man, would you like to be on my staff?"
 Curts firmly answered, "Hell, no!"
 Taken aback, Kimmel retorted, "You've got to.
 There's no getting out of it."
 In reply, Curts muttered, "Oh, hell!" in tones of such disgusted resignation that everyone present, including Kimmel, burst out laughing.